Evizzo/Package-Delivery-and-Tracking-System/README.md

 3. **Get Notifications by Person ID**
     - `GET /user/{personId}`
-    - Description: Retrieves all notifications for a specific user.
+    - Description: Retrieves all notifications for a specific user, sorted from newest to oldest.

 ---